theArjun/ead-notes/notes/introduction/enterprise-application-architecture/introduction.md

 ## Enterprise
-- Enterprise essentially means that the company has multiple levels, locations, division or departments that all collborate to achieve big picture business objectives.
+- Enterprise essentially means that the company has multiple levels, locations, division or departments that all collaborate to achieve big picture business objectives.
   For eg: Customer Relationship Management (CRM) is often referred as enterprise application (large scale business).